gagachang/C_Primer_Plus-Exercises/README.md

 # C_Primer_Plus_ChineseVersion-Exercises
-The programming exercises at the end of each chapter in the "C Primer Plus".
+The programming exercises at the end of each chapter in the "C Primer Plus". <br />
+I am reading this book recentlym, and push all the code I write here of exercises in this book. <br />
+Please contact me if there is any infringement. <br />

 ## Contents
 Chapter  1: Getting Ready <br />